pingcap/docs/br/br-deployment.md

 > **Note**:
 >
-> - If no Network File System (NFS) is mounted to a BR or TiKV node, or if you use external storage that supports Amazon S3, GCS, or Azure Blob Storage protocols, the data backed up by BR are generated at each TiKV node.
+> - If no Network File System (NFS) is mounted to a BR or TiKV node, or if you use external storage that supports Amazon S3, GCS, or Azure Blob Storage protocols, the data backed up by BR is generated at each TiKV node.
 Because BR only backs up the leader replica, you need to estimate the space reserved on each node based on the leader size.
-Because TiDB uses leader count for load balancing by default, leaders can greatly differ in size.
-This might resulting in uneven distribution of backup data on each node.
+Because TiDB uses the leader count for load balancing by default, leaders can greatly differ in size.
+This might result in the issue that the backup data is unevenly distributed on each node.
-> **Note that this is not the recommended way to deploy BR**, because the backup data are scattered in the local file system of each node.
+> - **Note that this is not the recommended way to deploy BR**, because the backup data are scattered in the local file system of each node.
 Collecting the backup data might result in data redundancy and operation and maintenance problems.
 Meanwhile, if you restore data directly before collecting the backup data, you will encounter the `SST file not found` error.

 ## Use BR